DinisCruz/Book_Hacking_Portugal/Research/Education.md

 ### CV

-The CV has a document is dead (at least for technology), what matter is your public digital footprint:
+The CV as a document is dead (at least for technology), what matters is your public digital footprint:
   * GitHub repo
   * StackOverflow score
   * Quality of Twitter feed